spurioso/proxify-umd-javascript/README.md

 Take a look at a [working example](http://lib.guides.umd.edu/c.php?g=326844&p=2194244)

-To adapt to your own library you need to make two changes:
+To adapt to your own library you need to make three changes to proxify-umd.html:

 1. Change ```var proxyprefix``` to your own institution's proxy prefix
 2. Change ```var key``` to your own Bitly API key.